 If you’re in London, there is a direct train route from London Waterloo Station to Alton Station, and the ride takes a little over an hour.
 Alton (population: 17,000) is the nearest town and railway station from Chawton.

-How to save money on train tickets: I used our Two Together Railcard for 33% off.
-Since we did a lot of train travel on our trip to the UK, this railcard was 100% worth it.
-I was traveling with my mom so the Two Together Railcard made sense for us (see all other railcards).
+How to save money on train tickets: If you will be doing a lot of train travel in the UK, consider getting a railcard for 33% off.
+I was traveling with my mom so we got the Two Together Railcard and saved quite a bit.

 Step 2: Take a Taxi or Bus from Alton Station